TLW's Prisonscope™ (Prison Historyscope)

 In 1764 Italian criminologist Cesare Beccaria (Bonesana-Beccaria), Marquis of Gualdrasco and Villaregio (1738-94) pub.
 On Crimes and Punishments (Tratto dei delitti e delle pene), which condemns torture and the death penalty, founding the field of Penology (Lat. "poena" + "logia" = punishment + study) along with the Classical School of Penology based on the Enlightenment, incl.
 Jeremy Bentham, with the slogan: "Man is a calculating animal", meaning that the punishment must fit the crime incl. being swift, which influences the U.S. Founding Fathers.

 On Aug.
 5, 1775 Spanish Lt.
 Juan Manuel de Ayala (1745-97) (who left Monterey on July 26) becomes the first Euro explorer to sail through the Golden Gate of San Francisco Bay in Calif., naming three islands incl.
 Alcatraz (Sp. "pelican") Island and anchoring his packet ship Punta de San Carlos (which he takes command of by luck after captain Don Miguel Manrique goes mad?) at Angel Island (Isla de Los Angeles) to wait for the overland expedition of Capt.
 Juan Bautista de Anza, then on Sept.
 18 returns to San Blas via Monterey, telling them how the harbor beats Monterey for having less fog, and how friendly the natives are.
 In 1850 Pres.
-Millard Fillmore orders the island to be set aside as a U.S. military reservation to protect San Francisco Bay, and in 1859 Alcatraz Fortress is built, becoming a military prison in 1868; on Aug.
-11, 1934 it reopens as Alcatraz Federal Penitentiary, housing the nation's most dangerous criminals until it closes on Mar.
+Millard Fillmore orders the island to be set aside as a U.S. military reservation to protect San Francisco Bay, and in 1859 Alcatraz Fortress is built, becoming a military prison in 1868.
+On Jan.
+1, 1934 after being acquired by the U.S. Dept. of Justice last Oct.
+12, Alcatraz Federal Penitentiary in San Francisco Bay officially becomes a maximum security federal prison, and after modernization it receives its first federal prisoners on Aug.
+11, housing the nation's most dangerous criminals incl.
+Al Capone until it closes on Mar.
 21, 1963.
+On Nov.
+16, 1938 due to ill health caused by syphilis, Al Capone is released from Alcatraz Prison.
 On June 11/12, 1962 (night) the Big Alcatraz Escape sees IQ-133 Frank Lee Morris (1926-), John William Anglin (1930-), and brother bank robber Clarence Anglin (1931-) make the first escape from supposedly escape-proof Alcatraz federal prison in San Francisco Bay; their fate is not officially resolved (until ?), and the prison is shut down next year; on Oct.
 14, 2013 three men duplicate the escape for charity.

 In 1776 Walnut Street Jail (Gaol) in Philadelphia, Penn. opens to receive overflow from High Street Jail, becoming the first U.S. prison with individual cells and work details; on Jan.
 9, 1793 Jean-Pierre Blanchard makes the first manned balloon flight in North Am. from the prison yard in front of a crowd that incl.
 Pres.
 George Washington, Vice-pres.
 John Adams, Thomas Jefferson, James Madison, and James Monroe, crossing the Delaware River and making a safe landing after 45 min. in Deptford, N.J.; 1795 it is converted into Wall Street Penitentiary, pioneering the Quaker idea of combating crime via solitary confinement; it closes in 1838.